unepwcmc/magpie/README.md

 ## Development

+### Cartodb config

+You will need a cartodb config file in config/cartodb_config.yml, with the following keys:

+    host: '<cartodb host>'
+    api_key: '<sql api key>'
+    username: 'username'
+    password: 'password'

 ### Database

 We're using the apartment gem for PostgreSQL schema based multi tenancy.
 Most important consequences of that are: